 The course consists of a review of the language situation and the language policies in the Baltic countries.
 The course illuminates language use and language policies from a general perspective, against a background of the historical preconditions for multilingualism in the Baltic Sea area.
 The course investigates the situation and status of the local, national and international languages that are spoken in the Baltic countries.

-Having completed the course the student has shown an ability to:
+In order to pass the course the student shall have the ability to:

 - demonstrate profound, theoretical and specific knowledge about the language situtation and language policies in the Baltic countries